CivicActions/ssp-toolkit/docs/ssp.md

 ### CA-3: System Interconnections

-> The organization:
->   a.
-Authorizes connections from the information system to other information
-> systems through the use of Interconnection Security Agreements;
->   b.
-Documents, for each interconnection, the interface characteristics, security
-> requirements, and the nature of the information communicated; and
->   c.
-Reviews and updates Interconnection Security Agreements [Assignment: organization-defined
-> frequency].

 ##### CivicActions

 This control is not applicable.
 CivicActions systems do not have system interconnections.
 The only communication conducted to CivicActions systems is through the Internet.

 ### CA-5: Plan Of Action And Milestones

-> The organization:
->   a.
-Develops a plan of action and milestones for the information system to document
-> the organization�s planned remedial actions to correct weaknesses or deficiencies noted during the assessment of the security controls and to reduce or eliminate known vulnerabilities in the system; and
->   b.
-Updates existing plan of action and milestones [Assignment: organization-defined
-> frequency] based on the findings from security controls assessments, security impact analyses, and continuous monitoring activities.

 ##### CivicActions